-- Having peer workers and peer-led groups at each of the spokes - ► A high uptake in one-on-one sessions with a peer worker - All families were contacted by a family peer worker - Participation in leadership meetings as well as peer workers being actively involved in the recruitment of all staff - ▶ Peer participation in staff interviews.
+- Having peer workers and peer-led groups at each of the spokes - A high uptake in one-on-one sessions with a peer worker - All families were contacted by a family peer worker - Participation in leadership meetings as well as peer workers being actively involved in the recruitment of all staff - ► Peer participation in staff interviews.

-Senior leadership played an important role in advocating the peer workforce to clinicians and this helped ensure their roles were optimised, better understood and well-integrated into the rest of the service.
+Senior feadership played an important role in advocating the peer workforce to elinicians and this helped ensure their roles were optimised, better understood and well-integrated into the rest of the service.

-were unable to undertake: one-on-one sessions with clients, families and carers; quality improvement; or participate in team meetings.
+In services that had a better resourced peer workforce, peers provided one-on-one sessions with clients, participated in clinical review meetings, service improvement and participated in the development of learning and development course content.
+In contrast, peer workers at one service reported that, due to funding, they were unable to undertake: one-on-one sessions with clients, families and carers; quality improvement; or participate in team meetings.
 Consistently, peers were reported as being an important factor of the program in not only supporting clients, but also for self-development and recovery.
 Peer involvement at most services extended to representation in clinical reviews, however the extent and consistency of peer involvement was resourcing dependent.
 To improve participation of group programs, some services reported offering groups after hours and providing support with transport.